rhondalewis/my-portfolio/README.md

 # Rhonda Lewis - Portfolio

-This is my portfolio using AWS and ReactJS.
+This is my portfolio.

+## Technologies Used

+Git & GitHub
+SSH